Financial-Times/draft-annotations-api/README.md

 ### Change/Rotate sealed secrets
-Please reffer to documentation in [pac-global-sealed-secrets-eks](https://github.com/Financial-Times/pac-global-sealed-secrets-eks/blob/master/README.md).
+Please refer to documentation in [pac-global-sealed-secrets-eks](https://github.com/Financial-Times/pac-global-sealed-secrets-eks/blob/master/README.md).
 Here are explained details how to create new and change existing sealed secrets